ik0z/PythonCodes/AWScontroler/README.md

-This repo to make OpenVPN with remotly control [ YOU don't need login to start & stop EC2 ] :
+This repo to make OpenVPN with remotly control [ YOU don't need login to start & stop EC2 instances ] :

 # AWS Instance Part :